 In the last two years of using Airbnb, I have earned the super host status.
 This means that more than 80% of my reviews are 5 stars.
-But the interesting thing is that people value more the way I take care of them than they are concerned with the design of my apartment.
+But here is the interesting thing.
+Guests value more how I take care of them than how my apartment is designed.

 Not surprising.
 As travellers, we seek relationships with the local culture, not simply a nicely decorated space.

 It has never been easier for global travellers to book private accommodation in Croatia.
-In fact, the number of guests who spent holidays in accommodation rented via Airbnb last year grew by 122% compared to 2014.
+In fact, the Croatia Airbnb rentals last year grew by 122% compared to 2014.

 So thanks to Airbnb, small entrepreneurs in Croatia are getting enough visibility to boost their businesses.
 There’s just one slight problem with such global booking platform.

 It’s not adapted to local laws.
-And if, as a traveller, you’re not familiar with them, you might breach them without even knowing.
+And if you’re not familiar with them, you might breach them without even knowing.

 Bad news: Airbnb in Croatia enables illegal renting

 This is not to say that Airbnb is doing it on purpose.
 It just creates a grey zone that is easily abused by some property owners.

 What do I mean by that?

 By Croatian law, if you make money with short-term lettings, you need to register as a landlord.
-This makes you a small business owner with specific obligations and a code of conduct to follow.
-The regulations help with sustaining a good standard of rented properties.
+This makes you a small business owner with specific obligations.
+These regulations help with sustaining a good standard of rented properties.

 When you rent from a registered business, it means that:

 - The property has obtained electricity, gas, drinking water and noise certificates so that your stay is as safe as possible.

-- the property has been classified according to the facilities it offers with 2, 3, 4 or 5 stars.
-If you go for a 3-star accommodation, you know what kind of comfort you’ll get because it has been globally standardised
+- The property has been classified according to the facilities it offers with 2, 3, 4 or 5 stars.
+Each star-level is globally standardised.
+This means you always know what kind of comfort you’ll get.